 Please watch this short video (includes sound), which gives you an idea of what you are going to do in the laboratory:

 The aim of this assignment is to conduct several spectral measurements of different surfaces under laboratory conditions and to process and visualize the recorded spectra.
 Your measurements will be provided in radiances in a comma-separated text file (‘Labormessungen_group1.txt’) after your work in the lab.

 Proceed with the laboratory data.
 As described in the lab measurement video, the data sets contain multiple radiance measurements of a red tile, a white reference, a piece of asphalt, and reflectance measurements of tree leaves of different vitality.

 |meas.000||First radiance measurement of the white reference|

 Process the laboratory data set to provide the following diagrams:

-Upload the diagrams as a PDF file on Moodle.
+Upload the diagrams and your answers to the questions above as a PDF file on Moodle.